jspm/jspm-cli/README.md

 Minification is provided for convenience only, while transpiling is provided as a fundamental use case for modules of the future.

-Application code is stored in the `baseURL` directory (`lib` in the original example), which is also stored in the package.json as:
+Application code is stored in the `lib` directory, which is also stored in the package.json as:

 package.json:
 ```javascript